Israel and Iran trade strikes for a third day and threaten more to come. Over 230 are reported dead

 Iran turns metro stations, mosques into bomb shelters

+Iran also acknowledged Israel had killed three more of its top generals, including Gen. Mohammad Kazemi, the Revolutionary Guard intelligence chief.

-But Israeli strikes have also extended beyond Iranian military installations to hit government buildings including the Foreign Ministry and several energy facilities, Iranian authorities said, most recently sparking fires Sunday at the Shahran oil depot north of Tehran and a fuel tank south of the city.
+But Israeli strikes have increasingly extended beyond Iranian military installations to hit government buildings including the Foreign Ministry and several energy facilities, Iranian authorities said, most recently sparking huge fires at the Shahran oil depot north of Tehran and a fuel tank south of the city.

-The strikes raised the prospect of a broader assault on Iran's heavily sanctioned energy industry that is vital to the global economy and markets.
+Those new targets Sunday, coming after Israel attacked Iran's South Pars, the world's largest natural gas field, raised the prospect of a broader assault on Iran's heavily sanctioned energy industry that remains vital to the global economy and markets.

-Iran's state TV broadcast footage of men and women carrying dust-covered and bloodied children from the ruins of residential buildings hit by Israeli missiles in downtown Tehran.
-The spokesperson for the Iranian Health Ministry, Hossein Kermanpour, said 90% of the 224 people killed by Sunday were civilians.
+Iran's state TV broadcast footage of a dust-covered man carrying a baby away from the ruins of a residential building and a woman covered in blood making panicked phone call from the site of an Israeli missile strike in downtown Tehran.
+The spokesperson for Iran's Health Ministry, Hossein Kermanpour, said 90% of the 224 people killed were civilians.

-The Washington-based group Human Rights Activists reported a far higher death toll in Iran from Israeli strikes, saying the attacks have killed at least 406 people and wounded another 654.
-In recent crises, Iran routinely has undercounted casualties, including in the 2022 mass demonstrations over mandatory hijab laws after the death of Mahsa Amini.
+The Washington-based rights advocacy group, called Human Rights Activists, reported a far higher death toll in Iran from Israeli strikes, saying the attacks have killed at least 406 people and wounded another 654.
+Iran routinely has undercounted casualties in recent crises, such as the 2022 mass demonstrations over mandatory hijab laws after the death of Mahsa Amini.

-State TV reported that metro stations and mosques would be made available as bomb shelters beginning Sunday night.
+State TV reported that metro stations and mosques would be made converted into bomb shelters beginning Sunday night.
 Tehran residents told of long lines at gas stations and cars backed up for hours as families fled the city.

 Traffic police closed a number of roads outside the city to control congestion.
 Energy officials on state TV sought to reassure the jittery public there was no gasoline shortage despite the long lines.